SAP-archive/teched2021-DEV161/exercises/ex0/README.md

 1. For the mobile preview app you should install
 iOS: https://apps.apple.com/us/app/sap-appgyver-preview/id1585856868
 Android: https://play.google.com/store/apps/details?id=com.sap.appgyver.preview.release
-You can also just search "AppGvyer Preview" in your app store.
+You can also just search "AppGvyer Preview" in your app store and install it.

 ## General troubleshooting